 What is car insurance excess?

 It’s worrying enough to be in a car accident without then finding that you can’t afford your excess.
-Here’s our guide on car insurance excess so you can prepare for how much you’ll need to pay if you make a claim.
+Before you compare quotes, read our guide to car insurance excess to understand how much you’ll need to pay if you make a claim.

 It’s worrying enough to be in a car accident without then finding that you can’t afford your excess.
-Here’s our guide on car insurance excess so you can prepare for how much you’ll need to pay if you make a claim.
+Before you compare quotes, read our guide to car insurance excess to understand how much you’ll need to pay if you make a claim.

 How does excess work on car insurance?

-If you have an accident and make a claim, you’ll have to pay an agreed amount of money before your insurance provider will pay for the rest.
+If you have an accident and make a claim on your car insurance, you’ll have to pay an agreed amount of money before your insurance provider will pay the rest of the claim.

-So, let’s say you have an accident that causes £1,000 in damages.
+Let’s say you have an accident that causes £1,000 of damage.
 If you have a compulsory excess of £250 and a voluntary excess of £150, you’ll need to pay £400 towards the cost of your claim.
-Then your insurance provider will pay out the additional £600.
+Your insurance provider will pay out the remaining £600.

 How much is car insurance excess?